 Buyer personas are ‘characters’ that embody your target customer.
 They help you look at your potential customers as people, rather than through the lens of sales.
 Once you do this, it’s much easier to understand how they’re searching on Google.

 The more you know about your potential customer, the better you can pinpoint the keywords they’re using to find content.

-Most people start with a keyword suggestion tool.
-Then they pick the keywords they believe will get them the traffic they need.
+When most people start with keyword research, they use a keyword suggestion tool.
+They pick the keywords that are the most popular, thinking it will give them the traffic they need.

 In short, they see a ton of different keywords and build their content around them, hoping that will work.

 In most cases, it doesn’t.
 Why?

 Because when you try to target everything, you end up targeting nothing.

 While it’s a good idea to include high-volume, relevant and popular keywords, these shouldn’t form the bulk of your keyword research.
 Instead, focus on finding niche keywords that work for your business.